top of page

 • 2 min read

 U.S. Transportation Secretary Pete Buttigieg visited the Port of Baltimore in 2021 and recognized the port’s close relationship with the US Maritime Security Program (MSP).
-During that visit we learned the Port of Baltimore is a major gateway for several Maritime Security Program enrolled vessels. and that MSP companies American Roll-on Roll-off Carrier Company, Liberty Maritime Corporation and Waterman Logistics/SEACOR all call on the Port of Baltimore.
-Without a doubt, the Port of Baltimore plays a vital role in our nation’s Maritime Security Program and the overall supply chain.
+During that visit we learned the Port of Baltimore is a major gateway for several Maritime Security Program enrolled vessels and that MSP companies American Roll-on Roll-off Carrier Company, Liberty Maritime Corporation and Waterman Logistics/SEACOR all call on the Port of Baltimore.
+Consequently, the Port of Baltimore plays a vital role in our nation’s Maritime Security Program and the overall supply chain.
 Baltimore’s International Longshoremen’s Association workers keep the cargo flowing.
 That being said, what is the MSP Program?

 The US Maritime Security Program (MSP) identifies US-flagged commercial ships that may be of military use during times of conflict or in other national emergencies.
-The program also provides DoD access to MSP participants’ worldwide transportation networks (terminals, facilities, logistic management services) and U.S. citizen merchant mariners (seamen).
-The program is run by The U.S. Department of Transportation’s Maritime Administration (MARAD) Office of Sealift Support.
+The program also provides DoD access to MSP participants’ worldwide transportation networks (terminals, facilities, logistic management services) and US citizen merchant mariners (seamen).
+The program is run by the US Department of Transportation’s Maritime Administration (MARAD) Office of Sealift Support.
 It currently enrolls approximately 60 vessels.

 • The MSP program pays a retainer to the owner(s) of enrolled vessels in exchange for their availability when needed.

-• MSP vessels are U.S.-registered and must make their ships and commercial transportation resources available upon request by the Secretary of Defense during times of war or national emergency.
+• MSP vessels are US-registered and must make their ships and commercial transportation resources available upon request by the Secretary of Defense during times of war or national emergency.

 • The MSP incentive is explicitly financial, in the form of a retainer.